 Quite an aromatic and pungent flavour greets you in many of the woods around here at this time of year.
 The smell of wild garlic which is vaguely disorientating outside of a kitchen when you come across it deep in woodland.
-In the past I have made a pesto and chucked it into a risotto or fried it up with gnocchi.
-This year I thought it time to get a bit more adventurous.
+In the past I have made a pesto or thrown the leaves into a risotto or fried it up with gnocchi.
+This year I thought it time to try something new.
 It can be found from late March til May time and tastes better before the flowers emerge but the flowers are also edible and can be thrown into salads.
 The bulbs are apparently also edible but probably best to leave in the ground to grow back next year.
 You can also pickle the flower heads before they open.
 Riverford have a good recipe for this.

 The leaves can be eaten raw or cooked.
 Great in a risotto or pasta dish You can use it as you would spinach and it makes a great pesto, so time to replace those plastic packs of imported basil and head to the woods.
 It's also very good for you, garlic has antibacterial, antibiotic and possibly antiviral properties, and it also contains vitamins A and C, calcium, iron, phosphorus, sodium and copper.
 Studies have also shown that it may help reduce blood pressure too so tuck in.

 You can try growing it in your garden if you have the right conditions but apparently it is highly invasive so best grown in a pot.

 Here is a recipe for wild garlic pesto is from Riverford